Why the HIPAA Security Rule Treats Every Practice the Same

 The Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS) does not scale its enforcement expectations based on practice size.
 A solo family medicine physician and a 500-bed hospital are held to identical standards under the HIPAA Security Rule — and OCR's enforcement record makes that unmistakably clear.

-IBM Cost of Data Breach Report 2024 — highest of any industry for 13 consecutive years
+Average across industries — IBM Cost of Data Breach Report 2024

 Section 1: Administrative Safeguards (45 C.F.R. §164.308)

 Administrative safeguards account for the largest share of the HIPAA Security Rule's required and addressable implementation specifications.
-They are also the most frequently cited area in OCR investigations because they demand written policies, documented training, and ongoing governance — all things small practices tend to handle informally or skip entirely.
+They are also the most frequently cited area in OCR investigations because they demand written policies, documented training, and ongoing governance — exactly what small practices tend to handle informally or skip entirely.

 Security Management Process (§164.308(a)(1))